-What is COD (Cash on Delivery)?
+What Is COD (Cash On Delivery)?

 The COD Methodology

-The methodology of COD system is simple.
-Delivery boys collect the invoice amount of a consignment from its consignee in form of cash at the time of delivery.
-The collected cash is then deposited at the local office of the e-Commerce company that made the sale.
+The process of the COD mode of payment for an order is simple.
+Delivery agents collect the invoice amount of a consignment from its consignee in the form of cash at the time of delivery.
+The collected cash is then deposited at the local office of the eCommerce company that made the sale.
 In this method of payment, both the buyer and seller are satisfied.

-From seller’s point of view, cash handling is simple and does not involve technology.
-Proceeds from a sale are realized instantly and the possibilities of bad payment are entirely removed.
-COD could only pose a problem if the amount concerned is too high.
+From the seller’s point of view, cash handling is simple and does not involve any complex processes.
+The proceeds from a sale are realized instantly, and the possibilities of payment failures are ruled out.
+COD could only pose a problem if the order amount is too high.

-Cash on Delivery is a fairly risk-free process of buying products and services online.
-This is especially true for the first time online buyers, and for products that are expensive.
+Cash on Delivery is a relatively risk-free process of buying products and services online.
+It is especially true for the first time online buyers, and for products that are expensive.
 COD has been instrumental in the unprecedented growth of online commerce in India.
 It is an easy concept for the masses to understand and accept.
 In India, it is a payment process that is expected to stay for several years.